Predicting Geometric Errors and Failures in Additive Manufacturing: Error prediction

-The ANN utilizes a simple architecture that consists of an input layer, three hidden layers and an output layer (Fig. \ref{fig:ann_ar}).
-The number of neurons for the hidden layers was determined by experimenting with several network alternatives.
-Also, rectified linear units (ReLU) are used for every neuron of the network.
-We measure the loss of the ANN with the mean squared error loss function (MSE) and we train the network with backpropagation for up to 50 epochs (Fig. \ref{fig:ann_loss}) using as training set subsets of the ``Dodone Eagle", ``Woman of Pindos", printed in horizontal and vertical orientation and five geometric primitives (four cylinders, one sphere) (Fig. \ref{fig:trainingSet}).
+The ANN utilizes a simple architecture consisting of an input layer, three hidden layers and an output layer (Figure \ref{fig:ann_ar}).
+The number of neurons in the hidden layers was determined by experimenting with several alternative networks.
+In addition, rectified linear units (ReLU) are used for every neuron of the network.
+We measure the loss of the ANN with the mean squared error loss function (MSE) and train the network with backpropagation for up to 50 epochs (Figure \ref{fig:ann_loss}) using as training set subsets of the ``Dodone Eagle", ``Woman of Pindos", printed in horizontal and vertical orientation and five geometric primitives (four cylinders, one sphere) (Figure \ref{fig:trainingSet}).

-To evaluate the network performance, we have measured the training and validation loss values against the cardinality of the training set which we increase from 10k to 37.5k by adding samples that are subsets of different mesh parts.
-Each subset differs in the position on the printing bed, the surface complexity, the scale and the orientation on z-axis.
-The results are illustrated in Fig. \ref{fig:learningCurvesA} and indicate that both training and validation sets converge at small mean square error.
-This is interpreted as a good fit that is capable of generalization.
+To evaluate the network performance, we measured the training and validation loss values against the cardinality of the training set, which was increased from 10k to 37.5k by adding samples that are subsets of different mesh parts.
+Each subset differs in position on the printing bed, surface complexity, scale, and orientation along the z-axis.
+The results are illustrated in Figure \ref{fig:learningCurvesA} and indicate that both training and validation sets converged at a small mean square error.
+This is interpreted as a good fit capable of generalization.

-The original point clouds have a density of $0.077mm$ to $0.278 mm$.
-To derive the optimal size of the training set we train the ANN with a uniformly sampled percentage of our data.
-We increase this percentage starting from $0.52\%$ and select a sample size for which the MSE converges (Fig. \ref{fig:learningCurvesB}).
-This minimum percentage of sampling is determined to be in the area of $4.2\%$ to $4.5\%$.
-Since we have models in our training set with a total number of 760k vertices, we deduce that a number of uniformly sampled vertices between 30.4k and 34.2k is expected to produce a well fitted model.
+The original point clouds have a density of $0.077\,mm$ to $0.278\,mm$.
+To derive the optimal size of the training set we trained the ANN using a uniformly sampled percentage of our data.
+We increased this percentage starting from $0.52\%$ and selected the minimum sample size for which the MSE converges (Figure \ref{fig:learningCurvesB}).
+This minimum percentage of sampling is determined to be in the area of $4.2\% - 4.5\%$.
+For example, if we have a model with a total number of 760k vertices, we deduce that a number of uniformly sampled vertices between 30.4k and 34.2k is expected to produce a well fitted model.

-Our method produces representative results for the dimensional error of a vertex of a mesh and quite accurate results for the dimensional error for a characteristic of a part which is derived by the average predicted error of all the vertices of this part.
+Our method produces representative results for the dimensional error of a vertex of a mesh and accurate results for the dimensional error for a characteristic of a part that is derived from the average predicted error of all the vertices of this part.